 But games are more GPU intensive unlike some productivity applications that are CPU intensive.
 It follows that core count is important for these applications.
 Video encoding for example requires a quad core CPU.
 But if games are GPU reliant, is CPU core count really important?
 If so, then how many cores for gaming?

-Let's clarify first what is a CPU and what is a core.
+To understand what would be the best CPU for your build, let's clarify first what is a CPU and what is a core.

 A core is the processing unit that receives tasks like instructions and calculations.
 These tasks are usually software processes that the operating system (e.g. Windows or Linux) schedules.